-Read our 2019 Report Card for Ocasio-Cortez.
+Read our 2022 Report Card for Ocasio-Cortez.

 Ocasio-Cortez is shown as a purple triangle ▲ in our ideology-leadership chart below.
-Each dot is a member of the House of Representatives positioned according to our liberal–conservative ideology score (left to right) and our leadership score (leaders are toward the top).
+Each dot is a member of the House of Representatives positioned according to our ideology score (left to right) and our leadership score (leaders are toward the top).

-The chart is based on the bills Ocasio-Cortez has sponsored and cosponsored from Jan 6, 2015 to Jul 1, 2020.
+The chart is based on the bills Ocasio-Cortez has sponsored and cosponsored from Jan 3, 2019 to Mar 29, 2023.
 See full analysis methodology.

 Alexandria Ocasio-Cortez sits on the following committees:

 Ocasio-Cortez sponsors bills primarily in these issue areas: